-Independent of the Runway 10R/28L project, the CRAA is currently in the process of constructing a single crossover taxiway on the west side of the Airport between Runways 10R/28L and 10L/28R.
+Independent of the Runway 10R/28L project, the CRAA has constructed a single crossover taxiway on the west side of the Airport between Runways 10R/28L and 10L/28R.
 The ultimate plan for this project is to create dual crossover taxiways that will allow aircraft to cross the airfield in both directions at the same time.
 This project will increase efficiency of ground movement and reduce overall delays by providing better circulation on the airfield.
 However, this project will not reduce the need to reconstruct Runway 10R/28L or for additional terminal capacity.